 There was also the Disklavier Composers Contest, the piano competition for Disklavier, the Yamaha piano playing by itself, with a jury composed of Paolo Buonvino, Carlo Boccadoro, Stuart Isacoff, Gwilym Simcock and Fabio Vacchi.

 Andrea Vizzini and Francesca Costanza were the protagonists of the Yamaha Silent Wifi Concert for piano and guitar, in Piazza del Comune in Cremona.
-An event organized in collaboration with Eusalp, the Chamber of Commerce of Cremona, Lombardy Region, within the project that also includes a photo exhibition in the city center (at the Bertazzola del Torrazzo), and the exhibition of some pieces of red spruce, that will be collocated next to Stradivari’s grave and at Cremona Musica, in order to remember the destruction of the forests that produce the wood traditionally used by luthiers, due to a storm, exactly one year ago.
+An event organized in collaboration with EUSALP, the Chamber of Commerce of Cremona, Lombardy Region, within the project that also includes a photo exhibition in the city center (at the Bertazzola del Torrazzo), and the exhibition of some pieces of red spruce, that will be collocated next to Stradivari’s grave and at Cremona Musica, in order to remember the destruction of the forests that produce the wood traditionally used by luthiers, due to a bad storm.

 Cremona Winds (winds instruments)